EU halts Palestine aid as Israel cuts Gaza off

 "For Europeans, the immediate imperative will be to ensure violence does not spread beyond Israel and Gaza, which could provoke a disastrous regional conflict," said Hugh Lovatt from the European Council on Foreign Relations (ECFR), a think-tank.

-"Giving Israel a blank check [for retaliation], as Europeans may now be doing, risks a dangerous and counter-productive outcome," he warned, however.
+"Giving Israel a blank check [for retaliation], as Europeans may now be doing, risks a dangerous and counter-productive outcome," he warned.

 For his part, an EU foreign service spokesman, time and again at a press briefing in Brussels on Monday, condemned Hamas' aggression while saying that Israel had a "right to self-defence".